 In 2007 a group of dedicated gardeners started a church garden.
 We also became the first site in Edmond for the OK Food Co-operative.
 A effort that continued for many years.
 To support our “green” initiative, we are working toward being designated as a UUA Green Sanctuary.

 In 2008 Channing celebrated its 25th anniversary and planted trees in our memorial grove to honor founders and charter members.

 In October 2013 Channing celebrated its 30th Anniversary with speeches from several members on "What Channing Means to Me."
 With our rotating pulpit supply and several special interest and covenant groups to offer, Channing strives to be an inviting liberal church in central Oklahoma.

 In the spring of 2020, like so many other congregations, Channing had to stop in-person services when COVID-19 hit our country.
 We had our first ZOOM Service on April 5th.
-We have someone read a hymn followed by our pianist play the music at the Church.
-Our minister does the sermon from their home.
-Despite this huge change, we still feel a sense of camaraderie and connection.
-But we hope to be back to in-person services as soon as everyone is vaccinated.
+We had someone read a hymn followed by our pianist play the music at the Church.
+Our minister did the sermon from their home.
+Despite this huge change, we still felt a sense of camaraderie and connection.